Best travel eSIM for Malaysia in 2026

 We rate travel eSIM brands for Malaysia on coverage, speed, reliability, the carrier each one rides, unlimited availability, and fair use policy.
 No brand can pay to rank higher.

-The best travel eSIM for Malaysia is whichever brand rides the country's strongest carrier and spells out its fair use limits plainly.
+HelloRoam is Simscanner's top-ranked travel eSIM for Malaysia on our modelled comparison; Jetpac is the cheapest plan we tracked, from $1.00.
 Since the 2022 Celcom and Digi tie-up, CelcomDigi is the dominant operator, ahead of Maxis, U Mobile and YTL's Yes, while 5G runs through the single wholesale network Digital Nasional Berhad.
 Whose footprint you get depends on the brand, so read the mapping below.

 We grade each brand against seven signals: reach, throughput, reliability, the calibre of the carrier it leans on, how openly it states unlimited and FUP terms, and what travellers report.
 Rankings stay independent and unpaid.
 Until a brand's inputs are checked, its cells read blank.